thomasfranke/flutter_ddd/README.md

 This project is under development and is meant to showcase good practices, DDD, Clean Architecture, Design Patterns, and more.

-Currently, only the basic request to fetch all prices is working.
+Currently, only the basic request to fetch all prices is working, however, we can already see the complete DDD pattern, with Data, Domain and UI layers.

+---

+### Under Development

 The following features will be added in the coming days:

 - Tests: E2E, integration and unit
+- Local Storage using Objective Box
 - Favorites
 - Search
 - Multi-language support